marcos-dev88/go-password-generator/README.md

 1. Rename `.env.example` file to `.env`;
 2. Define your environments like database user and password or api port;
 3. Run application;
-4. It accepts a `POST` request with these body:
+4. It accepts a `POST` request with this body:
    ```shell script
    {
       "length": 32,             # Password Length